 - the felony that the social worker was convicted of does not speak to his/her honesty or competence as a social worker

 5. Penalties for the unauthorized practice of social work in Colorado

 Providing social work services without a valid current license violates Colorado law.
 A first-time offense is a class 2 misdemeanor in Colorado.
 The sentence carries up to 120 days in jail and/or up to $750 in fines.

-Additionally, clients are entitled to recover any payments they made to people parading as licensed social workers.
+Additionally, clients are entitled to recover any payments they made to people parading as licensed social workers.4

 Note that people convicted of practicing social work without a license may be unable to get a license in the future.

 Physicians are not required to submit fingerprints for criminal background checks before applying for a license.
 Learn more about discipline for doctors with criminal convictions in Colorado.

 Nurses are required to submit to criminal background checks before applying for a license.
 Learn more about discipline for nurses with criminal convictions in Colorado.

 Dentists and dental hygienists can lose their license if they get convicted of certain crimes.
 Learn more about discipline for Colorado dentists with criminal convictions.